-- 1. This Continuing Disclosure Undertaking is executed and delivered by the Issuer in connection with the issuance by the Issuer of its General Obligation Temporary Notes, Series 2025A (the "Notes"), pursuant to a Resolution adopted by the governing body of the Issuer (the "Note Resolution"). - 2.
-The Issuer is entering into this Continuing Disclosure Undertaking for the benefit of the Beneficial Owners of the Notes and in order to assist the Participating Underwriter in complying with Rule 15c2-12 of the Securities and Exchange Commission under the Securities Exchange Act of 1934 (the "Rule").
+1. This Continuing Disclosure Undertaking is executed and delivered by the Issuer in connection with the issuance by the Issuer of its General Obligation Bonds, Series 2025A (the "Bonds"), pursuant to an Ordinance and Resolution adopted by the governing body of the Issuer (collectively the "Bond Resolution").

+2. The Issuer is entering into this Continuing Disclosure Undertaking for the benefit of the Beneficial Owners of the Bonds and in order to assist the Participating Underwriter in complying with Rule 15c2-12 of the Securities and Exchange Commission under the Securities Exchange Act of 1934 (the "Rule").
 The Issuer is the only "obligated person" with responsibility for continuing disclosure hereunder.